Palash90/site-assets/blogs/iron-learn/iron-learn-9.md

 Then I started reading about it. cuBLAS works best with really big matrices, which is not the case with the XOR test dataset.
 Fine for me.
 It works and I will definitely benefit when I tackle the much larger image reconstruction task.

+## The Conclusion
-The story did not end here but energy definitely was taking a hit at that point.
-It was another two weeks passed already after I resumed working on Rust Tensor Library and still the Simba image reconstruction seemed a far fetched dream.
+The story did not end there but energy and motivation definitely was taking a hit at that point.
+Another two weeks passed already after I resumed working on Rust Tensor Library and still the Simba image reconstruction seemed a far fetched dream.
+I basically built a high-performance, custom-tailored engine from the ground up.
+I’ve moved past the "Initial Shock" of poor performance and tamed the memory allocation beast.
+While the perfect reconstruction of Simba was still a few training runs away, the infrastructure was capable of handling the load.